rolod0x/rolod0x/docs/privacy-policy.md

 ## Data storage

-rolod0x stores your settings and addressbook data locally within an isolated storage area in the browser reserved for the extension.
+rolod0x stores your settings and address book data locally within an isolated storage area in the browser reserved for the extension.

 If you want to see exactly what is being stored, you can view this raw